yecdev/ydot/src/pages/foundation.md

 ### Provide vital services

 We provide services vital to Ycash users, like [Wry](/wry) and servers for mobile wallets to connect to.
-We make these services available to anyone in the world
+We make these services available free of charge to anyone in the world with an internet connection.

 ### Promote volunteerism